-National Payments Corporation of India (NPCI) and Department of Science and Technology (DST) are partnering with T-Hub to access the Indian Fintech startup ecosystem for the NPCI & DST – Fintech Innovation Challenge, which is a 3-month accelerator program aiming to support startups that are focused on building products and services that are revolutionizing digital payments industry.
+National Payments Corporation of India (NPCI) and Department of Science and Technology (DST) have partnerd with T-Hub to access the Indian Fintech startup ecosystem for the Fintech Innovation Challenge.
+It is a 3-month accelerator program aiming to support startups that are focused on building products and services that are revolutionizing the digital payments industry.

-Selected start-ups will be provided with an opportunity to pitch innovative ideas and get mentorship from NPCI & T-Hub experts for accelerating their growth.
+Selected start-ups will have an opportunity to pitch innovative ideas and get mentored by experts from NPCI & T-Hub.

 Enhance with UPI 2.0: Innovative digital payment solutions powered by UPI 2.0, which are enhancing features or catering unmet needs of existing product.

 Deeptech for Digital Payments: Solutions using Deeptech (Blockchain, IoT, AR/VR, AI or ML etc.) to bring efficiency in digital payment products.

 Mobility Card: Craft products using National Common Mobility Card platform to encourage micro-payments for financial inclusion.

 Department of Science & Technology (DST) was established in May 1971, with the objective of promoting new areas of Science & Technology and to play the role of a nodal department for organising, coordinating and promoting S&T activities in the country.